Leo Kanner: Autistic Disturbances of Affective Contact (1943)

 Additionally, Kanner observed that the children's behavior was governed by an anxious and obsessive desire for sameness, and that this resulted in their repetitions of actions, such as their verbal utterances, as well as limited spontaneous activity.
 A related cognitive attribute noted by Kanner was that many of the children had an excellent rote memory, which led their parents to "stuff" them with verse, lists of animal and botanical names, favorite songs, and random facts.
 Kanner indicated that four of the children had been considered deaf or hard of hearing early on.
 He also reported early difficulties with eating and suggested that eating may have represented the first intrusion into the children's extreme aloneness.
 He noted that the children had no particular health difficulties and that their EEG results were normal.
 He did, however, observe that 5 of the 11 children had relatively large heads, and a few were somewhat clumsy in their gait.

 Recounting his observations of the children's families, Kanner noted the high level of intelligence characterizing parents and relatives, while at the same time asserting that there were few warm-hearted parents among the families he observed.
-He suggested that parenting might contribute to the development of autism, but he also balanced this suggestion with the observation that the aloneness of these children was present very early on, making it unlikely that the whole picture of the disorder was the result of parenting.
+He stated his opinion that the marriages of the parents of the children he observed seemed to be "rather cold affairs", but also stated his opinion that the children's autism were "inborn autistic disturbances of affective contact."

 Other studies

-Kanner's first research publication, "General Paralysis Among The North American Indians," explored the rarity of general paralytic dementia, a neuropsychiatric disorder that occurs in late-stage syphilis, in the Native Americans he treated at the Yankton State Hospital.
+Kanner's first research publication, "General Paralysis Among The North American Indians", explored the rarity of general paralytic dementia, a neuropsychiatric disorder that occurs in late-stage syphilis, in the Native Americans he treated at the Yankton State Hospital.
 In his premier paper, Kanner stated that in what he considered the more "civilized" countries of Europe, there was a higher susceptibility to paralytic dementia from syphilis compared to the "less civilized" Native Americans.
 Although syphilis was very common amongst the Native Americans, Kanner only came across one patient, Thomas T. Robertson, who was Native American and had symptoms of the late-stage syphilis dementia.
 Kanner concluded that Native Americans rarely got general paralytic dementia because syphilis had been in their population for so long that it lost the power to produce general paralysis.
 On the other hand, Kanner argued, syphilis was relatively new to the white populations of Europe so it was more likely to produce general paralysis.
 However, Kanner believed that with time, the white race could also gain a similar resistance to general paralysis like that of the Native Americans.